 In the winter months, instead of using energy to run mechanical cooling devices, Summit uses ambient outdoor air to cool the glycol that keeps the fermenting tanks cold, chills process water, chills the yeast tanks, and chills the beer on the way to the filter.
 Besides Winter Ale, this is one of the few benefits to Minnesota winters.
 When summer finally arrives, we essentially recycle the cold from our glycol and turn it into air conditioning for our packaging area.

-We recently replaced our old single speed air compressor (which ran 24/7 to meet our production needs) with two energy-efficient models that can be cycled on and off.
+We replaced our old single speed air compressor (which ran 24/7 to meet our production needs) with two energy-efficient models that can be cycled on and off.
 In the process, we also started diverting hot air off the compressors to our production areas for supplemental heat in the winter (and diverting it outside in summer to reduce energy usage and cooling costs).

 We also completed a heat recovery project that diverts heat from our Brewhouse to the Ratskeller in winter to reduce natural gas usage by 6,000 therms.
 It also diverts heat outside in summer to help keep the Ratskeller cool while reducing electricity usage by 200,000 KWH annually.